-- 1. Establish a process whereby STC ADN students who in their last semester of course work at STC, have a 3.0 cumulative grade point average (on a 4.0 scale) and meet all of the TAMU-CON's requirements for admission, including the General Education course requirements that follow CABNET Plan A (Appendix A), will be eligible to be admitted to the RN-to-BSN program based on seats available and the competitiveness of the applicant pool. - 2.
-Accept credit hours earned at STC as described below and specified in the CABNET Agreement Plan A: - 55-56 SCH General Education course work. - 34-35 SCH earned in Associate of Applied Science degree - 3.
-Assist STC students with advising on the TAMU-CON admission requirements at a location agreed upon by both Parts at specified times.
-The TAMU-CON admits RN-to-BSN students in the spring and summer terms.
-STC students will be required to complete a transfer application through Apply Texas, submit official transcripts, and additional documentation as required.
+- 1. Establish a process whereby STC ADN students who in their last semester of course work at STC, have a 2.75 pre-requisite, Nursing Science, and ADN grade point average (on a 4.0 scale) and meet all of the TAMU-SON's requirements for admission, including the General Education course requirements that follow CABNET Plan A (Appendix A), will be eligible to be admitted to the RN-to-BSN program based on seats available and the competitiveness of the applicant pool. - 2.
+Accept credit hours earned at STC as described below and specified in the CABNET Agreement Plan A:

-- 4. Assist STC students transitioning into the RN-to-BSN program.
+- 55-56 SCH General Education course work. - 34-35 SCH earned in Associate of Applied Science degree - 3.
+Assist STC students with advising on the TAMU-SON admission requirements at a location agreed upon by both Parties at specified times.
+The TAMU-SON admits RN-to-BSN students in the spring and summer terms.
+STC students will be required to complete a transfer application through Apply Texas; and submit TAMU-SON application, official transcripts, and additional documentation to Nursing CAS, as required. - 4.
+Assist STC students transitioning into the RN-to-BSN program.
 This may involve informing students of and assisting them with financial aid, scholarship applications, and course registration. - 5.
 Enroll STC students who meet admission requirements for entry prior to their successful completion of the Registered Nurse national licensing exam (NCLEX-RN).
-Should a student not pass the NCELX-RN by the first class day of the subsequent term, students will not be allowed to process in the program. - 6.
-Arrange and coordinate academic accommodations and disability services for qualified students enrolled in TAMU-CON courses. - 7.
-Notify students involved in the program that TAMU-CON academic requirements, policies, procedures, tuition and fees are subject to change.
-Location of changed information can be found on the TAMU-CON website, TAMU catalogs, or other locations. - 8.
+Should a student not pass the NCELX-RN by the first class day of the subsequent term, students will not be allowed to progress in the program. - 6.
+Arrange and coordinate academic accommodations and disability services for qualified students enrolled in TAMU-SON courses. - 7.
+Notify students involved in the program that TAMU-SON academic requirements, policies, procedures, tuition and fees are subject to change.
+Location of changed information can be found on the TAMU-SON website, TAMU catalogs, or other locations. - 8.
 Provide a seamless transition for STC students obtaining the RN-to-BSN degree.
 Transfer students also qualify for the RN-to-Master of Science in Nursing (RN-to-MSN) degree track.
 Entry requirements for both options are the same in accordance with the CABNET Plan A. - 9.
 Report to STC annually in May on the enrollment and academic progress of STC ADN transfer students in the RN-to-BSN and RN-to-MSN degree programs.
 The report would include the number of RN-to-BSN and RN-to-MSN students and a breakdown of GPA for STC ADN students as compared to all other transfer students.
-This information shall be furnished within the provisions of the Family Educational Rights and Privacy Act.
+This information shall be furnished within the provisions of the Family Educational Rights and Privacy Act (FERPA).
 These data may be incorporated into the STC institutional effectiveness studies. - 10.
-TAMU is an equal opportunity institution, and shall not discriminate unlawfully against any STC student, applicant, or employee, nor shall it deny the benefits provided its own degree-seeking student to any person on the basis of race, color, national origin, ancestry, disability, marital status, age or gender.
+TAMU provides equal opportunity to all employees, students, applicants for employment or admission, and the public regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity.